IBE160/SG-Lotte/docs/Fase-1-analysis/research.md

         *   **Next.js** is a powerful framework that can evolve with your application's needs.
         *   **FastAPI** is a modern, high-performance framework that can be extended with the vast Python ecosystem.
         *   **Supabase**, being open-source and based on PostgreSQL, offers great flexibility.
 You can self-host it if needed, and you have access to the full power of PostgreSQL, including its extensive ecosystem of extensions.
 This mitigates vendor lock-in.
-        *   **OpenAI GPT-4** is at the forefront of AI, and the API-based approach allows you to easily switch to newer models as they become available.
+        *   **Pydantic AI framework with Gemini 2.5** is at the forefront of AI, and the API-based approach allows you to easily switch to newer models as they become available.
     *   **Sacrifice:** The main trade-off for future flexibility is the potential for increased complexity as you add more custom features and integrations.

 ### Weighted Analysis